R – Defintions of Ailments

 – Renal calculus – Kidney stone.

-– Renal colic – Severe pain in the kidney.
+– Renal – Severe pain in the kidney.

 – Renin – A protease enzyme released by the kidney that cleaves angiotensinogen to Angiotensin I.